xmonader/info_foundation/docs/blog/airbnb-for-internet-capacity.md

 ### Decentralization

 In 1989 the internet changed the world as we know it.
-The internet gave us the power to share information in a decentralized way.
+The internet gave us more power to share information in a decentralized way.
 In turn, the blockchain now allows us to decentalize value, which could change the world further.

 Companies like Facebook, Google and Amazon made big business out of the internet.
 The “sharing economy” has been growing over the last 5-10 years.
 This is thanks to a more simplified information flow and well-developed technology, which: